Ukratic/Media_bias/README.md

 - 1 headers file (all dates)
 - 1 big file with every title (all dates)

-Also, for alternative use of data :
+Also, for alternative use and storage of data (in case of unnoticed change in one of the websites for instance) :
 - 14 files for each journal (all dates)
 - 1 file per day for all journals